 Zeolite pellets contain only zeolite.
 100%.

 No. Zeolite is doping-free.
-It's a completely natural support.
+It is a completely natural support.
 Optimized feed leads to a more harmonious horse.
-Either it becomes calmer and more attentive because it feels better in its skin and has a better body feeling, or the horse becomes livelier and more alert because the gut doesn't require as much energy.
+Either it becomes calmer and more attentive because it feels better in its own skin and has a better body feeling, or the horse becomes livelier and more alert because its gut doesn't need as much energy.

 ❓How do I recognize the quality of zeolite?

-1. Grain size 24µm is best according to horse experts.
+1. Particle size 24µm is best according to horse experts.
 Due to the sensitive equine digestive organs.
-Not coarser, because then you would have to feed more to get the desired effect (feeding more would also mean it's more expensive, wouldn't it?).
-And it might be too coarse for the horses, and they won't eat it as easily.
-Sometimes a horse owner tells me that zeolite didn't help with watery stools.
+Not coarser, because then you would have to feed more to achieve the desired effect (more feeding would also mean more expensive, wouldn't it?).
+And it might be too coarse for the horses, making it harder for them to eat.
+Sometimes a horse owner tells me that zeolite didn't help with loose stools.
 I then ask how fine the powder was.
-Most of the time they don't know, and it's not written anywhere on the product.
-They send it to us, and we analyze the zeolite.
+Most of the time they don't know and it's not written on the product anywhere.
+They send it to us and we analyze the zeolite.
 And it's often over 100 microns.
 That's very coarse, and you have to use many times the amount to achieve an effect.
-And that amount then deters people, and they use the dosage instructions for a fine powder - which is then too little.
+And that amount then deters people, and they use the dosage instructions for a fine powder - and that's then too little.

-2. Tribomechanically pulverized and activated in an air stream.
-Only then can the natural mineral unleash its full potential, because it is charged and thus the suction effect really takes hold.
+2. Tribomechanically pulverized and activated in an air current.
+Only then can the natural mineral unleash its full potential, because it is charged, and only then does the suction effect truly occur.
 And above all, it remains pure.

-Recently, we spoke with a customer.
-She wanted to know if tribomechanical grinding is really that important, or if it's overrated.
+Recently, we spoke on the phone with a customer.
+She wanted to know if tribo-mechanical grinding is really that important, or if it's somewhat overrated.
 At this point, we recommend doing the magnet test.
 Hold a magnet to the rim of a glass in which you have dissolved zeolite in water.
 And see what happens.
-If zeolite is ground using conventional grinding processes, there is a very high probability that metal abrasion from the balls will be in the zeolite powder.
-In addition, the crystal lattices inside the zeolite are squeezed, and then no longer do what the crystal lattices are known for.
+If zeolite is ground using conventional milling methods, there is a very high probability that metal abrasion from the balls will be in the zeolite powder.
+In addition, the crystal lattices inside the zeolite are crushed and then no longer perform their known function.

-In summary: There are 8-micron products on the market that show high pollutant contamination.
-Our hypotheses:
+In summary: There are 8-micron products on the market that have a high level of contamination.
+Our 2 hypotheses:

-1. Grinding with conventional grinding methods (the dark cloud is abrasion.
+1. Grinding with conventional milling methods (the dark cloud is the abrasion.
 Zeolite contains iron.
-But if a cloud really appears, then it's abrasion.)
+But if a cloud becomes visible, then it is abrasion.)

-2. Storage: If zeolite is incorrectly packaged, transported, and stored, the originally pure zeolite can become contaminated because this natural mineral attracts pollutants.
-Prof. Dr. Hecht has emphatically pointed out these contamination possibilities and shared many stories about them.
+2. Storage: If zeolite is incorrectly packaged, transported, and stored, even originally pure zeolite can become contaminated, because this natural mineral attracts pollutants.
+Prof. Dr. Hecht has emphatically pointed out these contamination possibilities and told many stories about them.

 ❓Where does Steinkraft Zeolite come from - where is it mined?

-No. A product can only be organic if there is also a non-organic version of it.
+No. A product can only be organic if there is also a non-organic version of that product.
 Zeolite is stone.
 It cannot be organic.
 Only natural.
-So, if "organic zeolite" or "zeolite of organic quality" is written anywhere, it's a marketing gimmick.
-It cannot be.
+So, if a product says organic zeolite or zeolite of organic quality, it's a marketing gimmick.
+It's not possible.

 We find this important.
-Such manipulative statements suggest a lack of care shown towards this valuable natural product.
+These manipulative statements suggest a lack of care shown towards this valuable natural product.

 ❓How is Steinkraft Zeolite ground?